 What is sexual harassment?

-Sexual harassment is any unwanted and uninvited behaviour that is sexual in nature that makes a person feel offended, humiliated or intimidated.
+Sexual harassment is any unwanted or uninvited behaviour that is sexual in nature that makes a person feel offended, humiliated or intimidated.

-Sexual harassment does not need to be repeated or continuing for it to be unlawful.
+The behaviour does not need to be repeated or ongoing for it to be unlawful.

 Flirtation or friendship which is mutual or consensual is not sexual harassment.

 Examples of sexual harassment

 - insults or taunts of a sexual nature

 - intrusive questions about your private life

 - displaying screen savers or posters of a sexual nature

 - sending sexually explicit emails or text messages or inappropriate advances on social media